Skip to main content

 This feature relies on Dynolog.
 Complete the following steps to set up dependencies:

-1. Anyscale base images include Dynolog binaries for all Ray versions 2.47.0 and above.
-If you are building your own image and not extending an Anyscale base image, install the Dynolog binaries on your container image.
+1. Anyscale base images include Dynolog binaries for all Ray versions 2.47.0 or later.
+If you're building your own image and not extending an Anyscale base image, install the Dynolog binaries on your container image.
 See the installation instructions on the Dynolog repo.

 2. Set the KINETO_USE_DAEMON and KINETO_DAEMON_INIT_DELAY_S environment variables on the training workers.
 Here's how you can do this with Ray Train: